500apps-sowkhya/DB-App/README.md

 * tables - are mandatory and must contain at least two tables
 * join_type - the type of join must be specified(join,left join,right join).
 * where - condition is optional, it can be used to specify criteria in the result set returned from the query.
-* group_by - is used to put together records that have the same field values.
+* group_by - is used to put together records that have the same field values and this condition is optional.
-* having - condition is used to specify criteria when working using the group_by keyword.
+* having - condition is used to specify criteria when working using the group_by keyword and this condition is optional.
-* order_by - is used to specify the sort order of the result set.
+* order_by - is used to specify the sort order of the result set and this condition is optional.

 **Rest Call** - https://dbapp.500apps.com/v2/s/joins